Treatment for sarcomas

 You’ll have bandages or a plaster cast on the area that’s been operated on.
-There’ll be a tube (called a drain) coming from the wound to remove any excess fluid that builds up.
-The drain is usually taken out by a nurse on the ward after 3-4 days.
+There’ll be a drain coming from the wound to remove any excess fluid that builds up.
+The drain is usually taken out by a nurse on the ward after 3-4 days or when there is no fluid coming from the wound.
 You’ll also have a drip to give you fluid into a vein in your arm until you feel like eating and drinking again.

 A physiotherapist will visit you a day or so after your operation.
 They’ll show you exercises to keep your muscles strong and flexible.